Powerlearnproject/se-assignment-4-github-and-visual-studio-Faraja-Mwaipyana/README.md

-What is a GitHub repository?
+2.What is a GitHub repository?
 Describe how to create a new repository and the essential elements that should be included in it.
 Version Control with Git:

 ANSWERS: